Should I use Art-Net or sACN?

-Before diving into the benefits of these protocols, we need to first understand the ways in which they transmit their data.
+Before diving into the benefits of these protocols, we first need to understand the ways in which they transmit their data.
 There are three ways that this network data can be delivered: broadcast, unicast and multicast.
-The diagram here might help.
-In this example, pixel controllers A and B need the same universes from the sending software.
-Pixel controller C doesn’t need this data.
+In the diagram below, pixel controllers A and B require the same universes from the sending software, whereas Pixel controller C does not.

-In the first configuration, the sending software will transmit the DMX universe to the network, and it gets delivered to all pixel controllers.
+In the first configuration, the sending software will transmit the DMX universe to the network, which will deliver it to all three pixel controllers.
 This one-to-all method is called broadcast.
-It ensures no device gets excluded from any data, but it will likely cause devices to receive unnecessary traffic – especially when working with a large number of universes.
-Pixel controller C, in this example, receives the universe, even though it doesn’t need it.
+It ensures no device gets excluded from any data, but it will likely cause devices to receive unnecessary traffic – especially when working with a high universe count.

 The second configuration uses the unique IP addresses of each pixel controller to deliver specific data to each.
 The sending software will transmit the universe to pixel controller A, on its IP address, and then do the same for B, on its IP address.
 This one-to-one method is called unicast.
 It relies on the knowledge of each device’s IP address, to ensure that devices only receive what the sending software intends.
 While this method avoids pixel controller C from receiving unnecessary data, it also means that the universe has been transmitted twice, increasing overall network traffic.

 The final configuration reduces both network traffic and unnecessary incoming data.
 The sending software transmits the universe once, and the pixel controllers will subscribe to any universes they need.
-Pixel controllers A and B will tell the network that they want the universe, and so the data is sent to these two devices, but not to device C. This one-to-many method is called multicasting and relies on IGMP snooping.
-See IGMP Snooping Guide for more information.
+Pixel controllers A and B will signal the network to subscribe to the universe, and so the data is sent to these two devices but not to device C. This one-to-many method is called multicast and relies on IGMP snooping.
+For more information, see the article: IGMP Snooping Guide.

-Art-Net is capable of broadcast and unicast, while sACN is capable of unicast and multicast.
+Art-Net is designed for broadcast and unicast. sACN is designed for unicast and multicast.

 Reducing Network Traffic